- slide 1 of 5

 Pi, the best known irrational number, has been calculated to trillions of digits.
 Many people memorize some digits of pi for fun; one mnenomic for doing so is the sentence "How I need a drink, alcoholic of course, after the heavy lectures involving quantum mechanics", in which the number of letters in each word gives you the next digit of pi (3.14159265358979).

-According to the Guinness Book of World Records, the record for memorizing pi is held by Chao Lu of China, who can recite it to 67,890 decimal places.
+According to the Guinness Book of World Records, the record for memorizing pi is held by Chao Lu of China, who recited it to 67,890 decimal places, in 2005.
+In 2006, Akira Haraguchi recited 83,431 digits, but despite his action being filmed in a public hall, the Guiness people have not yet accepted his feat.

 Pi day is celebrated on March 14, generally at 1:59.